Notice

 last epoch start

-the last epoch at which all nodes in the acting set for a particular placement group agreed on an authoritative history.
-At this point, peering is deemed to have been successful.
+the last epoch at which all nodes in the acting set for a given placement group agreed on an authoritative history.
+At the start of the last epoch, peering is deemed to have been successful.

 up_thru